-People with learning disabilities should be able to access healthy eating messages and be encouraged to build their capacity to access mainstream health programmes in their local community.
+People with learning disabilities should be able to access healthy eating and healthy living.
+The aim of this pack is to encourage people to feel confident in accessing mainstream health programmes in their local community.
 This pack provides a step towards this goal.

 About this pack…

 This pack has been specifically structured to enable staff to deliver a systematic programme that will have a broader impact on general food and nutrition issues which are important for people with learning disabilities.
 The sessions are designed to be inclusive of people with a wide range of learning disabilities and can be run weekly or more frequently to suit the needs of the group.

 The development of the pack, led by dieticians in the Glasgow Learning Disability Partnership (GLDP) in partnership with day service and health staff, users and carers, was funded initially by Health Promotion Health Service (NHS Health Scotland) and local NHS funding.
 The Scottish Government provided further funding to pilot methods of providing healthy living messages that were accessible to people with learning disabilities.

 Resources from the Scottish Government Healthy Living Pack were used as the educational basis and the topics were extended to include the more specific health needs of people with learning disabilities taken from the Health Needs Assessment Report (NHS Health Scotland 2004).
 The core focus is healthy eating and exercise awareness.

 This training pack received the COSLA Gold Award in the ‘Tackling Inequalities Improving Health’ category which is sponsored by Health Scotland.